 So, where to from here?
 First, I need to prove beyond a shadow of a doubt that there are no other Anna Amerios who died between 1887 and 1894 (the church archives should soon provide an answer to that question).
 Secondly, I need to prove the birth of the two children born to Emanuele and Anna in Nizza Monferrato in the late 1860s.
 It would of course be useful to find a reference to Nicola Filippone’s death after 1893, which would indeed prove why his wife never married Emanuele Caire, but as he seems to have disappeared from the picture after 1854, I can’t say I’m holding my breath.

 In any case, I’ll keep you posted [see below for an added update!]

 The truth will out:

 Well, since writing the above, I have had two strokes of luck.
 First, I have managed to locate the death record for Nicola Filippone, who died in 1900 as “the widower of Anna Amerio”.
 Nothing too surprising there.
-It does, however, prove that if his late wife had been Emanuele Caire’s lover, then it goes a long way to explain why Anna and Emanuele never married.
+It does, however, prove that if his late wife had been Emanuele Caire’s lover, then it goes a long way to explain why she and Emanuele never married.
 They simply couldn’t.

 And yet while the birth certificates for Anna’s illegitimate children Leonardo and Rosa in Nizza Monferrato are still eluding me, I have been fortunate to receive a communication from the local church archive telling me that, other than the woman I have found, there is no other Anna Amerio who died between 1887 and 1894.
 Moreover, the baptisms of the children who were born in San Marzano Oliveto (Bartolomeo, Carolina Clementina, Giacomo, Antonia and Leonardo) all state that they were illegitimate.
 And (here’s the best bit!)
 Anna is listed as being born in San Marzano Oliveto, and that her father was indeed called Bartolomeo.

 And so, my dear readers, I come to the relieving conclusion that Anna Amerio did indeed marry Nicola Filippone in 1852, and that they had a daughter together.
 As a married woman, Anna seems to have lived in nearby Nizza Monferrato for some time, where she probably began a relationship with Emanuele Caire.
 The couple and their two infant children moved back to San Marzano Oliveto, where they had their remaining brood.
 It was there that Anna passed away in 1893, followed by her legal husband seven years later.
 I know not when or where Emanuele died (he certainly survived his beloved Anna) but I am confident one day I will be able to ask one of her descendants if the story of such a remarkable woman has been passed down the generations to this day.
-If not, let this article reveal the story of their groundbreaking ancestor.
+If not, let this article reveal the story of their trailblazing ancestor.